Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 Developer Installation
 ======================

-We recommend installing Dallinger on Mac OS X. It's also possible to use Ubuntu, either directly or in a virtual machine.
+Dallinger is tested with Ubuntu 18.04 LTS, 16.04 LTS, 14.04 LTS and Mac OS X locally.
 If you are attempting to use Dallinger on Microsoft Windows, running Ubuntu in a virtual machine is the recommend method.

 If you are interested in using Dallinger with Docker, read more :doc:`here <docker_setup>`.